 Standards or amendments Description of the standards or amendments IAS 1 Presentation of Financial Statements Description: On January 23, 2020, the IASB published an amendment to IAS 1 Presentation of Financial Statements.
 The amendment Classification of Liabilities as Current or Non-current only affects the presentation of liabilities in the statement of financial position, and not the amount or timing of recognition of any asset, liability, income or expense, or the information that entities disclose about those items.
 The provisions of this amendment were initially to be applied retrospectively to financial statements beginning on or after January 1, 2022, but on July 15, 2020, the IASB decided to postpone the effective date to financial statements beginning on or after January 1, 2023.
 On October 31, 2022, the IASB published a new amendment, Non-current Liabilities with Covenants, which specifies conditions affecting the classification of a liability when an entity must comply with covenants within 12 months after the reporting period and clarifies the disclosure requirements in the notes.
 In addition, the latest amendment further postpones the effective date of the previous amendments to financial statements beginning on or after January 1, 2024, with retrospective application.
 Early adoption is permitted.
 Status: The Company is currently evaluating the impact of these amendments on its financial statements.
 IFRS 16 Leases Description: On September 22, 2022, the IASB published an amendment to IFRS 16 Leases.
-The amendment Lease Liability in a Sale and Leaseback adds requirements for the subsequent measurement of a lease liability by a seller-lessee in a sale and leaseback transaction accounted for as a sale, with the aim to prevent the recognition of a gain or loss relating to the right of use retained.
+The amendment Lease Liability in a 11 10 10 20000 Sale and Leaseback adds requirements for the subsequent measurement of a lease liability by a seller-lessee in a sale and leaseback transaction accounted for as a sale, with the aim to prevent the recognition of a gain or loss relating to the right of use retained.
 The provisions of this amendment will apply retrospectively to financial statements beginning on or after January 1, 2024.
 Early adoption is permitted.
 Status: The Company is currently evaluating the impact of this amendment on its financial statements.
 IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures Description: On May 25, 2023, the IASB published an amendment to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures.
 The amendment Supplier Finance Arrangements requires entities to disclose information about supplier finance arrangements and their effects on liabilities, cash flows and exposure to liquidity risk in order to increase transparency on this type of arrangement.
 The provisions of this amendment will apply prospectively to financial statements beginning on or after January 1, 2024.
+Early adoption is permitted.
+Status: The Company is currently evaluating the impact of this amendment on its financial statements.
+IAS 21 The Effects of Changes in Foreign Exchange Rates Description: On August 15, 2023, the IASB published an amendment to IAS 21 The Effects of Changes in Foreign Exchange Rates.
+The amendment Lack of Exchangeability specifies when a currency is exchangeable and when it is not, how to determine the exchange rate when a currency is not exchangeable, and the additional information required to be disclosed when a currency is not exchangeable.
+The provisions of this amendment will apply on a modified retrospective basis to financial statements beginning on or after January 1, 2025.
 Early adoption is permitted.
 Status: The Company is currently evaluating the impact of this amendment on its financial statements.